HKH515/VLN56/README.md

 ![AddConnection](https://github.com/HKH515/VLN56/blob/qt/Images/Add_Connection.jpg?raw=true)

 To add a connection the user can choose Connection in the dropdown box and then clicks on the Add button at the bottom of the program.
 A new window will appear where the user can choose a computer scientist that is already in the database and link him or her to a computer that is also already in the database.
-If the user wants to connect a computer scientist that is already available to a computer that is not, the user must first add the computer into the database.
-(See Add Computer above)
+If the user wants to connect a computer scientist that is already available to a computer that is not, the user must first add the computer into the database and vice versa.
+(See "Add Computer" above)

 ##Remove:

 ![Remove](https://github.com/HKH515/VLN56/blob/qt/Images/Remove.jpg?raw=true)

-To remove any information that has been saved to the database the user needs to choose either Computer Scientists, Computers or Connections from the dropdown box and highlight the information that is to be removed and click on the Remove button located at the bottom of the program.
+To remove any information that has been saved to the database the user needs to choose either Computer Scientists, Computers or Connections from the dropdown box, highlight the information that is to be removed and click on the Remove button located at the bottom of the program.